Are You Risking Food Safety & Efficiency with a 3-Compartment Sink?

 The three-compartment sink is a staple of foodservice kitchens.
 It’s perfect for doing a quick wash up, not to mention most health departments require them in the kitchen.
 But for operations that rely solely on the three-compartment sink for cleaning all their ware items, kitchen staff spend hours over hot, steamy water, scrubbing at baked-on foods and struggling to keep up with the demand of a busy dining service.

-Installing an automated Centerline CUH undercounter commercial dishwasher can improve efficiency, safety and productivity in any kitchen that currently relies on a three-compartment sink.
+Installing a Hobart LXnR Two-Level Undercounter Dishwasher can improve efficiency, safety and productivity in any kitchen that currently relies on a three-compartment sink.
 Automated dishmachines ensure consistent chemical dosing and water temperature for proper cleaning and sanitizing, which helps with maintaining food safety protocols and high standards of cleanliness.

 Managing Risk